Building an Affiliate Program for Your Ecommerce Business

 Understand the importance of affiliate payments

 Affiliate program payments are tantamount to success.
 Why?
 What other indicator do affiliates have to go by to continue driving business for you?
 E-commerce is a fickle space where dozens of retailers offer the same or similar products.
 For the high-performing affiliate, that means whatever awesome campaign they might have developed for you, they could easily change that ‘Buy’ link to another program if you cross them.
 48 percent of affiliates have dropped out of a program because of a payment issue.
 46 percent of those who haven’t would.
 That puts 69 percent of your affiliate population at risk for churn just because of a payment issue.

 Keeping the communication channel open with affiliates is key to engagement and performance.
 Regular emails and social posts about new offers, ways to position the product or service you’re selling, new customer stories, and other thought leadership can drive greater affinity to how to sell.
 Another available avenue is to use the payment notification emails you already send to let partners know when payments are going out as a vehicle to message and motivate them around your program.

 What?
 You don’t send payment notification emails?
-93 percent of affiliates say being proactively notified of payment status is an important aspect to maintain their loyalty.
-And 96 percent want to notified when a payment issue comes up.
+93 percent of affiliates say being proactively notified of payment status is an important aspect of maintaining their loyalty.
+And 96 percent want to be notified when a payment issue comes up.
 If you don’t already do this, maybe you need to consider an affiliate payment platform.

 Learn from the best